 An Unforgettable Experience

-For all those planning to visit the temple, I would suggest going in the night (around 8:30 PM in winters and 9:30 PM in summers) so you might also be to attend the ceremony.
-I am sure you will not regret including the Golden temple in your Amritsar sightseeing trip.Β
+For all those planning to visit the temple, I would suggest going in night (around 8:30 PM in winter and 9:30 PM in summer) so you might also be to attend the ceremony.
+I am sure you will not regret including the Golden Temple in your Amritsar sightseeing trip.

 Jallianwala Bagh